-the S151 Officer - executive brief only unless there are financial implications or limited/no assurance, then the whole report the appropriate Cabinet member the Audit & Member Standards Committee the External Auditor
+the S151 Officer - executive brief only unless there are financial implications or limited/no assurance, then the whole report the appropriate Cabinet member the Audit & Member Standards Committee the Leader of the Council the External Auditor

-The Audit ManagerHead of Internal Audit is copied into the e-mail of all final reports issued to ensure that performance information is recorded.
+The Audit Manager is copied into the e-mail of all final reports issued to ensure that performance information is recorded.

-Where it is felt, by the Audit ManagerHead of Internal Audit, that the findings pose significant risks to the Council, the covering email to the Audit & Member Standards would indicate a potential need for Audit & Member Standards Committee involvement.
+Where it is felt, by the Audit Manager, that the findings pose significant risks to the Council, the covering email to the Audit & Member Standards would indicate a potential need for Audit & Member Standards Committee involvement.